 - sucking on sugarless hard candies

 - limiting alcohol

 - avoiding tobacco products

-People with severe or chronic salivary gland infections will need ongoing medical care, especially if the infection is related to underlying medical conditions.
+A severe or chronic salivary gland infection requires ongoing medical care, especially if the infection stems from an underlying medical condition.

 Consult a medical professional if the infection:

 - causes a white or red patch to form

 - results in difficulty chewing, swallowing, or moving the tongue

 - occurs with blood in saliva or phlegm

 A salivary gland infection occurs when bacteria or viruses build up in these glands due to a reduced flow of saliva, which may stem from a blockage.
 A person may experience a fever and chills, as well as pain and swelling in the affected area.